CWWhitney/Fonio_and_Jute_value_chains_North_Benin/README.md

 ## Tips

-- Use 0-100 scale for consistent scoring
+- Use 0-100 scale for consistent scoring (requires a discussion about what '0' and what '100' mean for each variable)
 - Involve stakeholders in both weighting and scoring
 - Re-knit frequently as data changes during workshops